CONFIDENTIAL CLIENT CONCERNS

 (a) He or she intentionally and repeatedly harasses or repeatedly follows another person; and

-As Washington law clearly states, stalkers harasses, intimidate, and menace others in a threatening and illegal manner.
-Stalking is often committed by dangerous and mentally ill individuals who target former spouses, paramours, co-workers, acquaintances, or celebrities.
-Police often dismiss victims of stalking as alarmists.
-Nothing could be further from the truth.
-Stalking is often a precursor to physical violence and even murder.
+As Washington law states, Stalkers harasses, intimidate, and menace others in a threatening and illegal manner.
+Stalking is often committed by dangerous people who target former spouses, paramours, co-workers, or acquaintances.
+Police often dismiss victims of stalking as alarmists and refuse to intervene.
+Stalking is often a precursor to violence and even murder.